-Organizations, Locales, Applications, Application Servers, Users, Transactions.
-Information is displayed in context of the business transaction activities.

-RFC (Remote function calls) Includes the fo

-entities

-Includes the following entities:

-RFC Functions and RFC Programs.
-Whenever one of these entities is selected, the information displayed is in context to RFC transactions.

-Step entities Whenever a step entity is selected, the information is displayed in context of the steps and not of business transaction activities.
+- Business-Oriented entities.
+Includes organizations, Locales, Applications, Application Servers, Users, Transactions.
+Information is displayed in context of the business transaction activities. - RFC (Remote function calls) entities.
+Includes RFC Functions and RFC Programs.
+Whenever one of these entities is selected, the information displayed is in context to RFC transactions. - Step entities.
+Whenever a step entity is selected, the information is displayed in context of the steps and not of business transaction activities.